Freedom Come All Ye

 Nigel Denver sang Freedom Come All Ye in 1964 on his eponymous Decca album, Nigel Denver.
 He noted:

 This majestic song of peace written by Hamish Henderson shows his great compassion and understanding of the problems facing humanity.

 The Exiles recorded Freedom, Come All Ye in 1966 as the title track of their Topic album Freedom, Come All Ye.
-Gordon McCulloch noted:
+This track was also included in 1999 on the EFDSS anthology Root & Branch 1: A New World.
+Gordon McCulloch noted on the original album: